Delhi Congress stages protest near BJP HQ over anti-encroachment drives | Politics

 Delhi Congress leaders and workers staged a protest near the BJP headquarters on the DDU Marg here on Sunday against ''demolition'' drives conducted by the saffron party-ruled municipal corporations in the city.

-The protesters raised slogans against the BJP and the Narendra Modi government.
-They were stopped at a barricade erected by the police while marching towards the BJP headquarters.
+Raising slogans against the BJP and the Narendra Modi government, the protesters marched towards the BJP headquarters and were stopped at barricades put up by police.

 ''BJP-ruled municipal corporations in Delhi are conducting these drives to demolish houses and shops of poor people, and Congress workers will keep protesting till it is stopped,'' Parvez Alam, vice-chairman of communications of the Delhi Congress, said.

+''The BJP-ruled MCDs are not removing encroachments but are demolishing houses and establishments of the poor.
+It is not right.
+Where were they when this so-called encroachment was being done?
+This harassment of the poor has to stop,'' a protestor said.

+The protest comes after a series of anti-encroachment drives by the three corporations in different parts of the city, including Shaheen Bagh, Madanpur Khadar, New Friends Colony, Bawana, Rohini, Mangolpuri, Prem Nagar in Karol Bagh, Gokulpuri, Geeta Colony, Lodhi Colony, Goyala Dairy, and Janakpuri among others.

-The South and the North Municipal corporations have undertaken anti-encroachment drives in their areas of jurisdiction.
-One such drive in Shaheen Bagh in south Delhi met with protests by local people earlier this week.
+One such drive in Shaheen Bagh met with protests by local people earlier this week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)